Model Bill: Ethics Legislation for Senior Election Officials

 (4) while wearing a uniform or official insignia identifying the office or position of the election official.

 Section 4.
-Election Related Conflict of Interest
+Election-Related Conflict of Interest

 Section 5.
-Disclosure
+Enforcement

 (a) The [state ethics commission or state attorney general] shall have jurisdiction to investigate violations of this act according to the procedures of that agency.